Brookshire's Food & Pharmacy: Mississippi operations

 In 2002, Brookshire's bought four Albertsons stores in Mississippi.
 These stores were located in North Jackson, South Jackson, Ridgeland, and Flowood.
 The North Jackson store was the newest of the four locations, having opened in 2001, while the three other area stores opened in 1997.

-On February 11, 2010, after a decline in market grocery shares against Kroger and Walmart, Brookshire's exited Mississippi with a sale of the Flowood and Ridgeland stores to Kroger and a closure of the two Jackson stores.
+On February 11, 2010, after a decline in market grocery shares against Kroger and Walmart, Brookshire's exited Mississippi with the sale of the Flowood and Ridgeland stores to Kroger and the closure of the two Jackson stores.
 In late 2011, Brookshire's sold their South Jackson store to Kosciusko, MS based supermarket chain Food Depot, operated by Potter and Sims Foods.
 The North Jackson location was converted into a Virginia College location.
 Virginia College closed in December 2018.
-The former grocery store remains vacant.
+The former grocery store still remains vacant.